 Depression is a feeling that leaves life feeling quite bland.
 Some people may try to cover up that feeling by engaging in reckless behaviour.
 While some people have a higher tolerance for danger than others; when you are depressed, the behaviour is entirely out of the ordinary.
 The behaviour described above is known as escapist behaviour.

 You may find yourself engaging in dangerous activities such as skydiving or fighting when you are depressed.
 It may also be dangerous behaviour, such as reckless driving or substance abuse.
 The bad news is that the behaviour may start small with things like shoplifting, but the more severe the depression gets, the more dangerous the activities get.
 Soon, you find yourself risking your life.

 Depression is a mental health disorder, which means it can affect brain function.
 If you find that you are having problems concentrating on tasks, then you may be depressed.
 Concentration is vital for success in any task, even cleaning your kitchen.
-If you have depression, a task that took an hour may take you to double the time to complete it.
+If you have depression, a task that took an hour may take you up to double the time to complete.